bewt85/mayfly/README.md

 - Something to configure the load balancer
 - Something to launch the right containters
 - Something to retire old containers / environments

+# Tools to look at
+- confd + etcd / consul
+- fleet
+- fig